'Perry Mason' HBO: What We Know About Who Killed Baby Charlie, Through Chapter 4

 Also Read: 'Perry Mason': We Just Learned Something Very Important About George Gannon

-More likely is that there’s a greater conspiracy at work.
+More likely is that there’s a greater conspiracy at work, or at least one more level of conspirator above Ennis..
 The biggest suspect thus far is Baggerly.
 He fronted the ransom money, after all — something that wouldn’t upset him too much if he knew he’d get some or most of it back.
 Thus far, Baggerly hasn’t said anything that I would consider incriminating, beyond just being a creepy sexist old guy, but he certainly jumped at the chance to distance his son from Emily.
 Could this whole thing just be a way for Baggerly to bring his son into the fold and remake him in his own image?

 It sorta looks like Baggerly is doing just that, convincing Dodson to help the case against Emily.
 This could just be opportunism on Baggerly’s part, or he could be turning Matthew against Emily just for the sake of making the situation go away.
 It’s hard to tell either way, but it does kinda look like Baggerly could have a potential motive.